 - Absenteeism (below 13%) - Related to attendance, the school’s absenteeism rate is the percentage of students whose individual attendance rate is 84% and below.

 - Dropout Rates (below 6%)

 Schools not meeting the threshold for any Student Engagement Indicator will have points deducted from their index score.
 The resulting overall accountability score will determine the Accountability Rating a school receives:

 |Meets Few Expectations||53||62.9|

 |Fails to Meet Expectations||0||52.9|

-Additional measures—such as science proficiency or postsecondary enrollment—may be included in Wisconsin’s accountability system in the future.
+Additional measures—such as AP performance, postsecondary enrollment, or science proficiency—may be included in Wisconsin’s accountability system in the future.